pupeno/reagent-toolbox-docs/README.md

 # reagent-toolbox-playground

-Documentation and demos for [Reagent Toolbox](https://github.com/dashmantech/reagent-toolbox).
+A mix of documentation and demo of all the [Reagent Toolbox](https://github.com/dashmantech/reagent-toolbox) capabilities.
+Edit

 ## Development Mode